Mechanical television: Flying spot scanners

 The effect is very similar to extreme overexposure in a still camera: The scene disappears, and the camera records a flat, bright light.
 If used in favorable conditions, however, the picture comes out correctly.
 Similarly, Kell proved that outdoors in favorable conditions, his scanner worked.

+The BBC television service used the flying spot method until 1935, and German television used flying spot methods as late as 1938.
+However, flying spot techniques remained in use in many applications after the demise of mechanical television.
+The German inventor Manfred von Ardenne designed a flying spot scanner with a CRT as the light source, and CRT-based flying spot scanners became a common technique for telecine.
+In the 1950s, DuMont marketed Vitascan, an entire flying-spot color studio system.
+Laser scanners continue to use a flying spot approach.